Steven Kuranz, Owner/Executive Director

 Terri Janzer is the Dietary Manager at Hope Health and Rehabilitation Center.
 She began her career at Hope in 2011 as a cook and dietary aide and has grown in her field through the years completing course work through the University of North Dakota for Certification in Dietary Management.
 Terri has many years of food service experience prior to her work at Hope including restaurant management.
 Terri works closely with our Registered Dietitian to ensure our meals are both nutritious and delicious and meets the highest quality of standards.

 Jessica Born is the nurse manager for Hope Senior Living.
 Jessica earned her Bachelor of Science in Nursing from Marian University and has gratefully served geriatric communities in professional nursing leadership roles for 18 years.
 Jessica is passionate about individualized centered care and helping in a compassionate manner.
 Jessica appreciates spending quality time with her family and friends while enjoying the gift of music and spiritual growth.

-Patti Wells has been the manager at Hope Senior Living for the past 10 years and she has been a CNA for 33 years.
-Patti is responsible for the overall operations of Hope Senior Living.
+Patti Wells has been a part of the Hope Team for the past 13 years.
+She is responsible for coordinating admissions and providing enriching activities at Hope Senior Living.
 Patti’s goal in life is to be able to help anyone in need.
 She feels she has found her greatest passion in helping the elderly and she has her grandparents to thank for that because they had always spent a lot of time together.
 Patti’s day is not complete unless everyone is happy and they have received the greatest care possible.